Digital marketing planning spreadsheet

 Dave Chaffey explains how these spreadsheets originated:

-“I have developed and extended these spreadsheets since 2004 to help marketers plan their returns from digital marketing campaigns more precisely by developing more specific targets.
-Updated for all the main channels in 2017, you can use them for modelling response and ROI from an individual campaign or on an annual basis.”
+“I have developed and extended these spreadsheets since 2004 to help marketers plan their returns from digital marketing campaigns more precisely by developing more specific targets.”

 About the author